 On January 15, 2020, the Company entered into a Deed of Absolute Sale with Ayala Land for the acquisition of The 30th. for a purchase price of ₱4.56 billion (VAT-exclusive), payable in two installments.
 Pursuant to the transaction, the following were assigned to the Company: (i) the 30th building; (ii) PEZA registration for the building; (iii) Permits and Service Contracts for the Building; and (iv) the Contract of Land Lease with MBS Development Corporation.
-Please see further discussion of this arrangement below in the section entitled "Certain Agreements Relating to the The Company and the Properties - Land Lease Agreements".
+Please see further discussion of this arrangement below in the section entitled "Certain Agreements Relating to the Company and the Properties - Land Lease Agreements".
 Simultaneous with the execution of the Deed of Absolute Sale, ALI and NECC cancelled the Contract of Lease covering the sub-lease of the land, and the lease of the Building by NECC from ALI.
 On the other hand, AREIT and NECC executed the Contract of Lease over the retail portion of The 30th.
+The valuation of the Property is aligned with the appraisal report issued by Asian Appraisal.
+Asian Appraisal used the Discounted Cashflows ("DCF") Approach or Income Approach as the primary method to estimate the fair value of the building.
+Under the DCF approach, the asset was valued using the future cashflows of the property, discounted based on a weighted average cost of capital (WACC) using the Capital Asset Pricing Model.